metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 | Boolean                 | ❌                   |
 | JSON                    | ❌                   |

-If your timestamps are stored as strings or numbers in your database, you can [cast them to timestamps](../../../data-modeling/metadata-editing.md#casting-to-a-specific-data-type) from the Data Model page.
+If your timestamps are stored as strings or numbers in your database, an admin can [cast them to timestamps](../../../data-modeling/metadata-editing.md#casting-to-a-specific-data-type) from the Data Model page.

 To use `convertTimezone` without running into errors or pesky undetectable mistakes, you should know that there are a few varieties of `timestamp` data types: